Trade Setup for Wednesday: Top 10 things you should know before Opening Bell

 FII & DII Data:

-The foreign institutional investors (FIIs) sold shares worth Rs1,150 crore compared to domestic institutional investors who bought Rs1,684 crore in Indian equity market.
+The foreign institutional investors (FIIs) bought shares worth Rs333 crore compared to domestic institutional investors who bought Rs17 crore in Indian equity market.

 High delivery percentage suggests that investors are accepting the delivery of the stock which means that investors are bullish on the stock.